akaron/kubernetes-packer/rook-ceph/README.md

 sh insert_to_db.sh
 ```

 It will insert file into the DB.
-To read from DB.
+To read from DB, run
 ```
 sh read_from_db.sh
 ```
+should able to see `hello`.